-Agricultural sector in Mkhambathini Local Municipality area is characterised by apartheidbased inequalities manifested in the dichotomy between the well-developed, well-endowed and productive commercial sector in ward3 and ward 4, and the underdeveloped, underresourced subsistence agriculture in ward 1, 2, 5, 6 and 7.
-Concentration of agricultural authority areas excluded from commercial agriculture.
+Agricultural sector in Mkhambathini Local Municipality area is characterised by apartheid-based inequalities manifested in the dichotomy between the well-developed, well-endowed and productive commercial sector in ward3 and ward 4, and the underdeveloped, underresourced subsistence agriculture in ward 1, 2, 5, 6 and 7.
+Concentration of agricultural production in these areas means that the majority of rural people residing on traditional authority areas excluded from commercial agriculture.
 However, there is scope for out grower scheme and strategic partnership with major poultry producers.